 1985

-In the beginning of 1985 DM took a break which they obviously used
+At the beginning of 1985 DM took a break, which they obviously used

-From March 14 till April 12 DM played 12 gigs in the US
+From 14 March to 12 April DM played 12 gigs in the US

-was released as well as the live-video The World We Live In And Live In Hamburg.
+On 29 April the live-video The World We Live In and Live In Hamburg was

-David: "Shake The Disease is a good song which is something that's
+Dave: "Shake the Disease is a good song which is something that's

 been lacking in the charts lately - they've been in a real state.
 There's a lot